-Making the choice to place your aging loved one in a Florida long-term care facility is almost always a tough, emotionally-fraught one.
+Choosing to place your aging loved one in a Florida long-term care facility is almost always a challenging, emotionally fraught one.
 You do it because you believe that experienced medical professionals will be better able to care for them.
-Because your loved one is no longer able to live on their own and you do not have the ability to provide them with the assistance they require.
+Because your loved one is no longer able to live independently, and you cannot provide them with the assistance they require.

-In turn, facilities that offer long-term living for the elderly make a binding promise that they will give all of their residents the best possible care.
-That they operate under accepted protocols.
-That they fully staff their facilities with trained professionals and have practices in place to catch and stop any violations that could lead to problems.
+In turn, facilities that offer long-term living for the elderly make a binding promise that they will give all of their residents the best possible care, that they operate under accepted protocols.
+They fully staff their facilities with trained professionals and have practices to catch and stop any violations that could lead to problems.

-Sadly, all too often that is not the case in Florida.
+Sadly, all too often, that is not the case in Florida.
 ProPublica currently lists 92 facilities across the state with serious deficiencies.
-Worse, with the spread of COVID-19, the federal government suspended routine inspections — this after around 60% of nursing homes had failures in infection control protocols for the previous two rounds of inspections.

-However, the problems at nursing homes and assisted living facilities in Florida began long before COVID-19.
-Poor infection control.
+Things like poor infection control.
 Lack of staffing.
-Poor oversight of staff.
+Inadequate oversight of staff.
 Delay in treatment.
 Owners and operators who care about nothing but the bottom line, leading to systematic neglect and poor treatment of residents.

-Andrew Winston and his team of knowledgeable legal professionals have decades of experience taking on nursing homes, assisted living facilities, and medical professionals in general, and we know what it takes to help you prove your case and find justice.
+Andrew Winston and his team of knowledgeable legal professionals have decades of experience taking on nursing homes, assisted living facilities, and medical professionals in general.
+We know what it takes to help you prove your case and find justice.

 In many cases, abused or neglected residents will not come forward to report instances of abuse or neglect.
 Some may feel ashamed, embarrassed, or like their voices do not matter.
 Others may feel intimidated into keeping silent.
 Finally, depending on their condition, they may not even know that they are being mistreated.

-Because of this, it is vital that loved ones act as advocates pay close attention to both behavior and physical signs that can accompany abuse and neglect.
+Because of this, loved ones must act as advocates and pay close attention to both the behavior and physical signs that can accompany abuse and neglect.